feilipu/NASCOM_BASIC_4.7/README.md

 Full input and output buffering with incoming data hardware handshaking.
 Handshake shows full before the buffer is totally filled to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.
+Use 115200 baud with 8n2 setting.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
 The Transmit buffer is 63 bytes.
-Receive buffer overflows are silently discarded.

 These ROMs provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

-## Mini, Micro, Classic: 32kB MS Basic
+## RC2014 Mini, Micro, __Classic: 32kB MS Basic__

 This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014.

-## Plus: 64kB MS Basic
+## RC2014 Plus: 64kB MS Basic

 This version requires a 64k/56k RAM module.
 The 56k version utilises the full 56k RAM memory space of the RC2014, starting at `0x2000`.

-This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
+This version provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

-## Mini, Micro, Classic: 32kB MS Basic using AM9511A APU Module
+## RC2014 Mini, Micro, Classic: 32kB MS Basic using __AM9511A APU Module__

 This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an AM9511A APU Module.

-## Mini, Micro, Classic: 32kB MS Basic using LUT Multiply Module
+## RC2014 Mini, Micro, Classic: 32kB MS Basic using __LUT Multiply Module__

-This ROM works with the most basic default version of the RC2014, with 32k of RAM.
+This version works with the most basic default version of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) Module.

+## RC2014 Classic: 32kB MS Basic using __8085 CPU Module__

+This version works with the most basic default version of the RC2014 running with an 8085 CPU Module, with 32k of RAM.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an 8085 CPU Module.

 ==============================================================================